Pelangi Kasih School

-Pelangi Kasih School is a private Christian religious primary and secondary school in Jakarta, Indonesia.
+Pelangi Kasih School is a private Christian religious kindergarten, primary and secondary school in Jakarta, Indonesia.
 The main campus is located at Taman Grisenda Blok A1 No.28 Jl.
 Pantai Indah Kapuk, Kapuk Raya, North Jakarta.

 Students are educated for the Cambridge GCE 'O' Level (Cambridge General Certificate of Education Ordinary examination) and the Cambridge IGCSE (International General Certificate of Secondary Education), as well as for the SAT (Scholastic Aptitude Test) and TOEFL (Test Of English as a Foreign Language) examinations.

 As a Christian school, its education emphasizes the Gospel and faith in Jesus Christ.